DikshithaAnand/AI_Teacher/README.md

 - 🔒 Secure (no secrets or tokens required)
 - 🌐 Works offline after setup
 - 🧑‍🎓 Ideal for explaining topics and concepts
-- 💻 Simple and clean Streamlit interface
+- 💻 Simple and clean Streamlit interface.

 ---